shivannis/xandr-docs-public/xandr-docs/articles/monetize/manage-psp-configurations-in-bulk.md

 ---

-# Manage PSP Configurations in Bulk
+# Manage PSP configurations in Bulk

 Bulk upload allows a user to manage multiple configurations via bulk template rather than creating configurations individually in the UI.